Admission Requirements

 At the end of the first year, continuation in the Ph.D. program is determined by performance in course work, laboratory rotations, and the BG Graduate Program Qualifying Examination.
 Students join their research laboratory by the end of the second semester of the first year.

-The Ph.D. committee of a Ph.D. student is formed upon entry into the dissertation laboratory, and must comply with all Graduate Council requirements.
-Students are strongly encouraged to consider joint co-advisers, each representing a different area of expertise within the field of bioinformatics and genomics.
+The Ph.D. committee is formed following entry into the dissertation laboratory, and must comply with all Graduate Council requirements.
+Students may consider joint co-advisers, each representing a different area of expertise within the field of bioinformatics and genomics.

 During the second year, students may take additional courses in consultation with the Ph.D. committee.
 Students may select an option area in which they conduct research and take additional courses specified by the Option (see below).
 Students are not required to choose an Option.
-Additionally, students will complete one semester of Teaching Assistantship in a graduate or undergraduate course and complete required training to perform duties of Teaching Assistantship.
+Additionally, students will complete a Teaching Experience, which may be fulfilled by serving as a Teaching Assistant for an undergraduate course or a Student Instructional Assistant for a graduate course, the development of content for and delivery of a comprehensive bioinformatics and genomics training workshop, or other pedagogy-related training and practical experience as approved by the program chair.

-Ph.D. students must pass a comprehensive examination prior to the end of the fifth semester of enrollment, the written portion of which is in the format of a grant application.
+Ph.D. students must pass a comprehensive examination; to maintain satisfactory progress in the program this should take place by the end of the fifth semester of enrollment.
+The written portion of the comprehensive examination is in the format of a grant application.
 As part of this examination, the candidate also gives an oral presentation of this proposal to their Ph.D. committee.

 A dissertation must be prepared and defended by each Ph.D. student.
 Students must present their dissertation in accordance with Graduate Council and Graduate School guidelines as described in the THESIS GUIDE: Requirements for the Preparation of Master's Theses and Doctoral Dissertations.
 To earn the Ph.D. degree, the dissertation must be accepted by the Ph.D. committee, the head of the graduate program, and the Graduate School and the student must pass a final oral examination (the dissertation defense).